 So after the tracks became clear, the barriers retreated back up, and the red blinking lights faded away.
 I looked to the right to watch the train disappear down the tracks.
 As if adding insult to no injury, the fucking little red caboose had the nerve to wave goodbye to me.

 I turned the key in the ignition and thanked God that the car started up right away.
 More divine intervention?
-Damn right it was.
+Damn, right it was.
 With the engine running, I tried a few back-and-forth movements with the hoopty before I could successfully rock it out of its embarrassing spot and move it off the tracks and onto the road to my right.

 After driving a few minutes more, I winced as the putrid, sewer-like air from the farmers’ fields filled the car.
 At least this ‘fresh air’ kept me focused and my head clear, and that’s when I knew I was closer to my destination.
 I finally arrived in Illesheim about 20 minutes later.
 My friend and her mom and kids welcomed me with open arms, hugs, and kisses.
 When my friend asked me how my trip was, I told her I had no problems whatsoever.
 Of course, I lied and decided to internalize my embarrassment.
 She knew me well and could see it in my face that I was visibly shaken by ‘something.’
 She never asked, and I never told her what really happened.

 Though I didn’t drink hard liquor, I gulped down three shots of 40%-proof Asbach-Uralt (German bourbon) my friend offered me to calm down my electrified nerves.
-My visit with them was great and a welcome relief from the accompanying boredom of being single on another Army tour.
+My visit with them was heartwarming and a welcome relief from the accompanying boredom of being single on another Army tour.
 But before leaving, I checked the hoopty make sure it sustained no damage from the ‘side trip’ I took on the railroad tracks.
 And for my return trip to Heidelberg, I got an early start to make damn sure that I would be driving back to Heidelberg during daylight hours.
 Since then, life has been good.